 Many Malaysian youths support the movement of anti-extradition bill, but should the Hongkongers ever migrate to Malaysia, will they be as supportive too?

-According to the Chief Secretary of the Ministry of Tourism, Arts, and Culture Datuk Isham Ishak, Hongkongers who wish to migrate to Malaysia using MM2H ticket should migrate because they are sincere to, not because they are running from somewhere.
+According to the Chief Secretary of the Ministry of Tourism, Arts, and Culture Datuk Isham Ishak, Hongkongers who wish to migrate to Malaysia using MM2H ticket should migrate because they sincerely want to, and not because they are running from somewhere.

 Malaysia shouldn’t be treated as a mere safe haven, but instead as a respected country that opens its border to those who see its beauty and honour.

-Looking at refugee perspective, the refugees are barely accepted in the society.
+Looking at refugee perspective, they are barely accepted in the society.
 Although those who come under MM2H initiative gain better status compared to the refugees’ place in the community, it may still be difficult for the people, citizens and non-citizens alike, to work their way towards harmony.

 Moreover, there are also some Malaysians who are worried about foreigners taking advantage and abusing the MM2H initiative as a way to enter their home and cause chaos.